 - Do they share accommodation with anyone who has underlying health problems that put them at particular risk from COVID-19?

-- Before re-opening businesses must check that their premises are in good order and safe, this includes checking equipment such as coffee machines.
+- Before re-opening businesses must check that their premises are in good order and safe, this includes checking equipment such as coffee machines - see Reopening and adapting your food business during COVID-19

 - A priority before re-opening will be to undertake a thorough clean of the premises and equipment.